 How to register to vote in Chicago.
 If you haven’t registered to vote yet – no worries now is the time to do it.
 Not sure if you’re registered?
 Check here.
 Don’t wait for Early Voting or Election Day to register.

-The primary is March 17, 2020 and it will probably be an insane asylum.
+The election is November 3, 2020 and it will probably be an insane asylum.

-There will be early voting but toward the end of early voting (everyone waited until the last minute) the lines were so long we had to have security from the Board of Elections/Sheriff’s come and help us manage the long lines..
+There will be early voting but toward the end of early voting (everyone waits until the last minute) the lines were so long we had to have security from the Board of Elections/Sheriff’s office come and help us manage the long lines..
 Register now!

 The deadline to register to vote online is March 1.
 The deadline to register to vote by mail is February 18.
 In person, the latest day you can register to vote is on election day on March 17.

 To register to vote, you must be a U.S. citizen, at least 18 years old by the general election (November 3, 2020) and a resident of your precinct at least 30 days prior to Election Day.

 COTC tip: Once you register check your status after a week or so

 Sometimes things get messed up and you want to have time to get it straightened out.
 We have had many people who come to vote on Election Day, who say they registered, and they are not in the system.
 Then they have to go home and get their ID’s, proof of address etc. and come back and re-register.